alexandre-abrioux/webextension-helper/README.md

 ## Makefile

 Some shortcuts are configured in a `Makefile`.
-Use `make help` for more informations.
+Use `make help` for more information.

 - `make help`
 - `make build`